Anchored Dentures and Denture Replacement

 - currently have a dental bridge that is falling apart or is affecting bone growth

 - have adequate jawbone density to support the dental implants

 If you are not a candidate for implant supported dentures, Dr. Beckwith can recommend dental implant alternatives that help you attain your goals.
 Options such as mini dental implants are a less invasive dental implant procedure, and can often help patients without the jawbone density required for full dental implants.
 Implant supported dentures have become a hallmark of our practice because of the advanced technology we use.
 We are committed to providing you with the most effective, long-lasting missing teeth replacement results.

 The Implant Supported Dentures Procedure

 After meeting with our experienced dentists for your initial consultation to determine your candidacy for implant supported dentures, we will conduct a detailed oral evaluation and create a precise and accurate map of your mouth structures with the advanced ScanX Digital Panoramic X-Ray System.
-Then, Dr. Beckwith will surgically place titanium implants into the gum, where they will eventually fuse with the jawbone to become a permanent part of your mouth.
+He will also utilize CBCT technology (also known as a CAT scan) to complete a thorough diagnostic test that allows for precise, computer-guided surgery.
+Following this in-depth planning process, , Dr. Beckwith will surgically place titanium implants into the gum, where they will eventually fuse with the jawbone to become a permanent part of your mouth.
 This process will ultimately give your dentures optimal support and stability.
 This fusion process, called osseointegration, takes approximately three to six months.
 Once the implants have adequately fused to the jawbone, the dentures will be fastened onto them, creating a more comfortable and stable fit, and virtually eliminating the potential for movement.

 Implant supported dentures typically make it easier to chew food and reduce the problems often associated with traditional dentures and bridges.
 Plus, they look and function more like natural teeth, which can restore your confidence in your smile.